HananAlHujaily/gelbe-seiten-scraper/README.md

 # GelbeSeiten AI Scraper

-This project was developed as part of the 3D Padelt GmbH test assignment.
 It is a local Python tool that scrapes business listings from Gelbe Seiten (German Yellow Pages) for a given profession or industry (e.g., IT, Plumber, Electrician) and saves them as structured data.

 📌 **Project Overview**